-Parallelism In Clauses is a crucial grammatical concept that frequently appears in IELTS exams.
+Parallelism in clauses is a crucial grammatical concept that frequently appears in IELTS exams.
 Understanding and effectively using parallel structures can significantly enhance your writing and speaking skills, leading to higher scores.
 Let’s delve into this important topic and explore how you can leverage it to excel in your IELTS test.

 What is Parallelism in Clauses?